 By shifting C stocks in soils and vegetation, both abandonment and intensification strongly impact the regional carbon budget.
-For instance, the total extra C sink in abandoned 1241 croplands in Kazakhstan (12.9 Mha) over 1991-2010 is estimated to be nearly $31\pm2$ Mt C yr-1, 1242 which could compensate annually for about 49% of the current fossil fuel emissions in this 1243 country (Kurganova et al. 2015).
-Most countries within the DLB implemented various reform 1244 policies to promote economic growth while improving quality of life.
-The new governance 1245 and policies increased GDPs, but at the same time resulted in shifting food demands, moving 1246 towards more processed, high protein animal products, which can drive increases in 1247 grasslands-based livestock production (Chen et al. 2015a, 2015b).
+For instance, the total extra C sink in abandoned croplands in Kazakhstan (12.9 Mha) over 1991-2010 is estimated to be nearly 31 ± 2 Mt.
+C year-1, which could compensate annually for about 49% of the current fossil fuel emissions in this country (Kurganova et al. 2015).
+Most countries within the DLB implemented various reform policies to promote economic growth while improving quality of life.
+The new governance and policies increased GDPs, but at the same time resulted in shifting food demands, moving towards more processed, high protein animal products, which can drive increases in grasslands-based livestock production (Chen et al. 2015, 2015).

-A regional land-use change analysis using MODIS data suggests differential land-use change across the DLB (Figure 15) with cropland abandonment in the west (zoom windows at the bottom) and expansion in the east (zoom windows at right) are driven primarily by shifts in governance and economic development.
-Therefore, the DLB has seen increasing demands for food quantity and quality as well as decreasing food production, resulting in unbalanced pressure on agricultural and pastoral lands (Chen et al. 2015a, 2015b).
+A regional land use change analysis using MODIS data suggests differential land use change across the DLB (Fig. 15) with cropland abandonment in the west (zoom windows at the bottom) and expansion in the east (zoom windows at right) are driven primarily by shifts in governance and economic development.
+Therefore, the DLB has seen increasing demands for food quantity and quality as well as decreasing food production, resulting in unbalanced pressure on agricultural and pastoral lands (Chen et al. 2015, 2015).

-1255 From the perspective of cultural and social norms, the Asian part of DLB shares 1256 similarities in history of nomadic herding lifestyles and in geographic proximity.
-Totaling 1257 8.82 million km, Central Asia, Mongolia and Northern China includes the largest land-1258 locked countries (Kazakhstan and Mongolia) and has been influenced by some of the most 1259 severe geopolitical, biophysical, and socioeconomic disturbances affecting societies and 1260 simultaneously their livestock, a major source of food in the region.
-The region's total 1261 livestock of 209.16 million animals in 1992 increased to 278.3 million in 2011 (33.1% 1262 increase).
-However, livestock in Kazakhstan and Kyrgyzstan decreased substantially (by 1263 43.8% and 34.1%, respectively) likely due to the collapse of the Soviet Union.
-Empirical 1264 relationships among ecosystem production, population density, gross domestic production, and land use remain intrinsically connected even with major policy shifts (such as the collapse 1265 of the Soviet Union or the new status of China within the World Trade Organization (Chen et al. 2015a, 2015b).
-The underlying mechanisms responsible for these consistent relationships, as well as their dynamics remain unknown.
+From the perspective of cultural and social norms, the Asian part of DLB shares similarities in history of nomadic herding lifestyles and in geographic proximity.
+Totaling 8.82 million km2, Central Asia, Mongolia, and Northern China includes the largest land-locked countries (Kazakhstan and Mongolia) and has been influenced by some of the most severe geopolitical, biophysical, and socioeconomic disturbances affecting societies and simultaneously their livestock, a major source of food in the region.
+The region's total livestock of 209.16 million animals in 1992 increased to 278.3 million in 2011 (33.1% increase).
+However, livestock in